zinkem5/as3-manual/as3_manual.md

 }
 ```

 This is the most basic declaration, specifying a no-op.
-AS3 objects often have a `class` property attached, this is an example of the `ADC` class and is the container for all AS3 configuration.
-In examples this class is sometimes contained inside an even higher level `AS3` class, but either class can be used as the root object when posting a declaration.
-The `AS3` class provides some extra features described in later sections and can be ignored for now.
+AS3 objects often have a `class` property that identifies what type of JSON object we are creating or reading.
+Each class may have its own set of required and default properties and represents a configuration object in AS3.

+This example shows an `ADC` object.
+The `ADC` object is the root object of an AS3 declaration.

 POSTing this declaration to `/mgmt/shared/appsvcs/declare` using Basic authentication will produce a "no change" message from AS3.